-Academic Content: A1 Know the fundamental laws and physical principles, along with their applications in specific areas of physics A2 Manage their own research, making use of journal articles and other primary sources А3 Communicate complex scietific ideas, concisely, accurately and informatively A4 Use mathematical analysis to model physical behaviour and interpret the mathematical descriptions of physical phenomena.
+Academic Content: A1 Know the findamental laws and physical principles, along with their applicaions in specific areas of physics A2 Manage their own research, making use of journal articles and other primary sources А3 Communicate complex scietific ideas, concisely, accurately and informatively A4 Use mathematical analysis to model physical beaaviour and iterpret the mathematical descriptions of physical phenomena.

-Disciplinary Skills - able to: В1 To solve advanced problems in physics using appropriate mathematical tools (to order of magnitude or more precisely as appropriate) В2 To plan and execute an investigation and to critically analyse the results, drawing valid conclusions. В3 To prepare a detailed technical report on their project and compare their results with published data ,expected outcomes or theoretical predictions. В4 To identify relevant physical principles and translate problems into mathematical statements.
+Disc iplinary Skills - able to: B1 To solve advanced problems in physics using appropriate mathematical tools (to order of magnitude or more precisely as appropriate) В2 To plan and execute an investigation and to critically analyse the results, drawing valid conclusions. В3 To prepare a detailed technical report on their project and compare their results with published data ,expected outcomes or theoretical predictions. В4 To identify relevant physical principles and translate problems into mathematical statements.

-Attributes:

-C1 Acquire and apply knowledge in a rigorous way

-C2 Explain and argue clearly and concisely

-С3 Connect ideas and information within their field of study C4 Critically evaluate the reliability of different sources of information C5 Acquire substantial bodies of new knowledge
+Attributes: C1 Acquire and apply knowledge in a rigorous way C2 Explain and argue clearly and concisely С3 Connect ideas and information within their field of study

-How Will You Learn?

-The majority of taught modules consist of three hour hours of teaching per week, either as three hours of lectures or two hours of lectures plus a one hour tutorial.
+C4 Critically evaluate the reliability of different sources of information C5 Acquire substantial bodies of new knowledge QMI JL Model Learning Outcomes - Level 4: D1 D2 D3 ures p proje ity of taught modules consist of three hour hours of teaching per week, either as three hours of lectures or two hours lus a one hour tutorial.
 Some modules incorporate substantial computer laboratory sessions.

-The project is undertaken within Condensed Matter Physics, Particle Physics, Theoretical Physics or Astrophysics and uses computational, theoretical or laboratory methods as appropriate and may well involve additional, technical training.
-In all cases the project involves weekly one to one meetings with the supervisor.

-How Will You Be Assessed?
+It is undertaken within Condensed Matter Physics, Particle Physics, Theoretical Physics or Astrophysics and uses ional, theoretical or laboratory methods as appropriate and may well involve additional, technical training.
+In all case it involves weekly one to one meetings with the supervisor. ill You Be Assessed? ity of taught modules are assessed by a final examination (typically 90% of the final mark) and by coursework (typica

-The majority of taught modules are assessed by a final examination (typically 90% of the final mark) and by coursework (typically 10% of the final mark), although individual module mark schemes may vary from this.
-The compulsory MSc Physics Euromasters project is assessed by the final written report (80% of the final mark) and a student presentation and oral examination (20% of the final mark).